 There are certain foods that seem to hasten and aggravate the condition of acid reflux and there are lifestyle choices that acid reflux sufferers can make, which includes quitting smoking, wearing loose fitting clothing or even elevating the head of the bed.
 But most importantly there are foods that you should avoid to stay away from heart burns and acid reflux.
 Here are foods that trigger acid reflux, ones that you should avoid.

 Now here is some bad news for those who indulge in chocolate love because chocolates seem to cause more reflux than any other food known.
 Chocolates contain caffeine and other stimulants such as theobromine that cause acid reflux.
-It also is high on fat and cocoa that cause acid reflux.
-Speaking strictly of dark chocolates, it isn’t as bad as its high fat milk counterparts, but the truth is that all types of chocolate is bad for reflux.
+It also is high in fat and cocoa that cause acid reflux.
+Speaking strictly of dark chocolates, it isn’t as bad as its high-fat milk counterparts, but the truth is that all types of chocolates are bad for reflux.

 The summer thirst quenchers like soda and other carbonated drinks are some of the main causes of acid reflux.
 The bubbles that you find in these drinks expand inside your stomach and the increased pressure then contributes to acid reflux, sodas that have caffeine and those that are acidic are in fact, even worse.
 Among all the beverages that were tested, it was found that some are immensely acidic.
 You must abstain from drinking all sorts of carbonated drinks in order to avoid acid reflux.

-Another bad news is for people in love with junk food especially fried ones, as fried food is the single most recognised cause of acid reflux.
-Fried foods can also be associated with heartburns most often; these include chest pain from esophageal reflux.
-Fried foods, especially the deep fried ones are definitely bad for its high fat content.
+Another bad news is for people in love with junk food especially fried ones, as fried food is the single most recognized cause of acid reflux.
+Fried foods can also be associated with heart burns most often; these include chest pain from esophageal reflux.
+Fried foods, especially the deep fried ones are definitely bad for its high-fat content.

 Foods that are high on fat cause reflux, and there is no reason to believe that one high fat butter or cheese could be better than another in this regard.
 Giving up cheese is necessary if you have acid reflux.
 You may use a small amount of these foods to punch your taste buds, but do not use them as main ingredients.
 Go for low fat, instead.